Divith123/DeepSecure-AI/README.md

 # DeepSecure-AI

 DeepSecure-AI is a powerful open-source tool designed to detect fake images, videos, and audios.
 Utilizing state-of-the-art deep learning techniques like EfficientNetV2 and MTCNN, DeepSecure-AI offers frame-by-frame video analysis, enabling high-accuracy deepfake detection.
-It's developed with a focus on ease of use, making it accessible for researchers, developers, and security analysts.
+It's developed with a focus on ease of use, making it accessible for researchers, developers, and security analysts..

 ---